sammilucia/arch-gaming/README.md

 ![Screenshot from 2021-12-28 16-20-58](https://user-images.githubusercontent.com/3295286/147611722-11763405-64fc-4167-aeb0-e5b95e7b48fa.png)
 3. Run a game, and run `gamemoded -s` to check gamemode is still active while launching a game from Lutris.

 That should be it!
-Run Lutris, and start your games from Lutris, this should hopefully have the most optimised and tested settings for each game.
+Run Lutris to start and configure games from Lutris.
 If you have any problems, you can run `lutris -d` to see what might be going on.

 ## What do the flags do?
 - `vblank_mode=0` prevents Proton for trying to wait for vblank (the next screen redraw), which depending on a number of factors (desktop environment, and your specific config), it may not even get.
 This can lead to a really weird tearing effect.
 If you don't see this problem, you do not need to enable this flag.
 This may vary by game, depending on how each game has implemented vsync (i.e: "well", or "poorly").